28 Different Types of Bats

 The pallid bat, also called the American long-eared bat, is found in North America and Central America.

-They prefer to live close to water, where they feed on fish or shrimp that live near shorelines.
+They prefer to live near water, where they feed on fish or shrimp near shorelines.

 These bats are furry and have an average wingspan of 10 inches (25 cm).

-These different types of bats can be identified by their ears which are significant for picking up sounds from far away prey items.
+These different types of bats can be identified by their ears, which are significant for picking up sounds from prey items that are far away.

 16. Greater Mouse-eared Bat